 While time-consuming, the task is not necessarily difficult and you might want to try it yourself in order to save some money, if you are reasonably sure there is no asbestos tile or lead-based paint underneath.

-Should you choose to leave removal to your contractor, he will usually charge by the square foot.
+Should homeowners choose to leave removal to your contractor, he will usually charge by the square foot.
 Precise cost depends on the material, with carpet removal as the cheapest, and removing old hardwood or ceramic quite a bit more expensive.

 Return on Investment